theobytes/smartblog/content/blog/django-vs-laravel-a-programmers-guide.md

 ##### Versatile

 You can build any type of web projects with Django.
 Since it's built entirely with python, any python package can be used along with Django.
+The other advantage of using django over python is the vast packages of data analysis and data presentation such as numpY, matplotlib and many more.
+Many data analysts uses python and so it is rich with packages and you can as well use them in your django project to produce something great.

+##### Ready to Use Administrator Dashboard

+Most of the sites needs the administrating users, blog posts and other user activities.
+Django comes with ready to use admin, and its very easy to use.
+You can also extend or customize it to create the exact dashboard you want.

 #### Examples of sites using Django